Compassionate Expertise and Support

 Our NICU team includes skilled and professional neonatal nurses whose around-the-clock nursing care gives peace of mind to parents.
 After a baby leaves the NICU, our team continues to provide care to our “NICU graduates” through neonatal outpatient programs.

-- Good Samaritan Hospital (West Islip, NY).
+- Good Samaritan University Hospital (West Islip, NY).
 Level III NICU—the highest level NICU on the south shore of Suffolk County.
 Level III units offer 24/7 coverage by neonatologists and are supported by pediatric specialists.

 - Mercy Hospital (Rockville Centre, NY).
 Level III NICU.